 White River is best known as the birthplace of the real black bear Winnie, who inspired A.A.
 Milne to write his Winnie-the-Pooh stories.
-To celebrate this unique heritage, the town holds annual Winnie-the-Pooh Festival each year in August.
+To celebrate this unique heritage, the town holds the annual Winnie-the-Pooh Festival each year in August.
 White River is also has a rich rail history and is a great base for outdoor adventures: fishing, hunting, paddling, and hiking trails.
-This town is a must stop on the Ride Lake Superior Motorcycle Route -- everyone wants to take their photo with the statue of Winnie in the town park, no matter your age.
+This town is a must-stop on the Ride Lake Superior Motorcycle Route -- everyone wants to take their photo with the statue of Winnie in the town park, no matter their age.

 Learn more: www.whiteriver.ca

 Located north of White River, Hornepayne is situated in the heart of the Boreal Forest.
-This community is a haven for the outdoor adventurer: fishing, hunting, snowmobiling and many places to hike and paddle.
+This community is a haven for outdoor adventurers: fishing, hunting, snowmobiling and places to hike and paddle.
 There are many fly-in fishing lodges and resorts, some of which transform from fishing to hunting in the fall.
-Nearby Nagagamisis Provincial Park offers a true northern experience: the clear water and sandy beaches are perfect for swimming, there are canoeing opportunities, and excellent fishing.
+Nearby Nagagamisis Provincial Park offers a truly northern experience: the clear water and sandy beaches are perfect for swimming, there are canoeing opportunities, and excellent fishing.